dododas/bootstrap-demo-matlab/README.md

 ![](plots/obs-bootstrap-distr.png)

-We can also use the bootstrap distributions to generate a boostrap confidence interval for the model prediction (shown below in dashed gray lines):
+We can use the parameter confidence intervals to generate a prediction envelope for the model (shown below in dashed gray lines):

 ![](plots/bootstrap-prediction.png)